chromice/ae/README.md

-# æ — a simple PHP framework
+# æ

-æ |aʃ| solves many backend development problems in a simple and efficient way.
+æ is based on one core principle: *do as little as possible, but do it well, fast and get out of the way*.
+The actual code base is miniscule (2,480 lines of PHP code across all libraries) and only what you are actively using is loaded and being kept in the memory. æ has very few

 It requires PHP version 5.3 or higher, and a recent version of MySQL and Apache with mod_rewrite.

-æ is based on one core principle: *do as little as possible, but do it well and fast*.
-The actual code base is miniscule (2,480 lines of PHP code across all libraries) and only what you are actively using is loaded and being kept in the memory.

 - [Getting started](#getting-started)
 - [Core](#core)